 A greenhouse is a larger, more permanent structure made of a transparent material (usually glass or plastic) that creates a controlled environment for growing plants.
 Greenhouses trap heat from the sun and maintain a warmer temperature inside, allowing you to grow plants year-round, even in cold weather.

-Why Use a Greenhouse?
+Why Use Greenhouses?

-What Can You Grow in a Greenhouse?
 In a greenhouse, the possibilities are almost endless!
 You can grow:

 A greenhouse allows you to grow plants that wouldn’t normally thrive in your climate, giving you more options for fresh food throughout the year.

-How to Set Up and Use a Greenhouse
+How to Set Up & Use Greenhouses

 If you’re ready to take your growing season to the next level, a greenhouse is the way to go.
 Here’s what you need to know to set up and use a greenhouse effectively:

-Setting Up Your Greenhouse:
+Setting Up Greenhouses:

 Greenhouses: Is It Right for You?